dret/webconcepts/concepts/oauth-parameter/state.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-parameter/state"
 title:         "OAuth Parameter: state"
+concept-name:  OAuth Parameter
+concept-value: state
 description: "An opaque value used by the client to maintain state between the request and callback.
 The authorization server includes this value when redirecting the user-agent back to the client."
 ---